knels012/rshell/README.md

 will only execute the first command (here `true`), but because it suceeded, and thus `ls` won't be executed, then `pwd` will also not be executed.

+##cd
+cd is a command built into rshell.
+This command comes in three formats,
+1. `cd <PATH>` will change the current working directory to `<PATH>`
+2. `cd` will change the current working directory to the user's home directory
+3. `cd -` will change the current working directory to the previous working directory If more than one flag is passed in after cd, an error messgae will be printed.

+##CONTROL-C
+When this is pressed, rshell doesn't quit, SIGINT being caught. rshell continues as if you hadn't even pressed control-c.
+If currently running a program through rshell, the program will recieve the signal, with the program quitting.

 ##Bugs/Limitations/Issues
 ---
 1. If the user input has only tabs or spaces before a `|` or a `&` at the beginning, before any commands, it causes a segmentation fault and quits the program.